ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/stateless-clients.md

 It creates what is called a launch-block and only records the input and output state of this block locally.
 The launch block is a predetermined block number that is a certain amount of time in the future.
 The future dated deadline is so that the node can work on constructing the launch-block.
 Witness data is called by the node to construct blocks.
 As long as the launch-block is created early or on time, the creation of blocks will continue and the node is active.
-Use of witness data and input/output states only make this a stateless client.
+Use of only the witness data and input/output states make this a stateless client.

 Ethereum 2.0 implements stateless clients in Sharding.
 All nodes are stateless so that faster processing with less data increases scalability greatly.
 Currently the Ethereum blockchain is a sequential chain of blocks where one is